Payday Loan Laws in Mississippi: Legal, Banned, or Capped?

 Are payday loans legal in Mississippi?

 Yes.
-Payday (delayed-deposit) loans are legal and licensed under the Mississippi Check Cashers Act.
-The state permits them on relatively lender-friendly terms rather than banning or capping them at 36% APR as some states do.
+Payday (delayed-deposit) loans are legal and licensed under the Mississippi Check Cashers Act, Miss.
+Code Ann. § 75-67-501 and following.
+Mississippi permits them on relatively lender-friendly terms rather than banning them or capping rates at 36% APR as some states do.

 What is the maximum payday loan amount in Mississippi?